 #2 – Ratchet

-Perhaps the most tragic loss of the Transformer Purge that occurs between Dark of the Moon and Age of Extinction, Ratchet is killed by Lockdown in the opening to the fourth film after heroically refusing to give up the location of Optimus Prime.
+Perhaps the most devastating loss of the Transformer Purge that occurs between Dark of the Moon and Age of Extinction, Ratchet is killed by Lockdown in the opening to the fourth film after heroically refusing to give up the location of Optimus Prime.
 Ratchet’s death is particularly tragic as he is hunted down and attacked by Humans, the creatures he has spent years defending, and they injure him enough that Lockdown is able to swoop in for an easy kill.
-Unlike the deaths of any other Autobot in the series, Ratchet’s death actually angers Optimus, as when he learns of the Medic’s demise he and the other surviving Autobots storm KSI, the facility where executed Transformers’ remains are harvested, and destroyed the lab.
+Unlike the deaths of any other Autobot in the series, Ratchet’s death actually angers Optimus, as when he learns of the brave medic’s demise he and the other surviving Autobots storm KSI, the facility where executed Transformers’ remains are harvested, and destroyed the lab.
 Although he is eventually avenged, Ratchet’s death remains one of the most heavy-hitting of the fourth film.

 Honourable Mention – The Arcee Trio

 Included as an honourable mention are the Arcee Sisters, mainly due to their wasted potential.
-The trio is ntroduced in Revenge of the Fallen but is hardly ever seen, and one of their few scenes in the movie depicts them under attack from Decepticons in the desert, two of them being critically injured by missiles, right before the entire area gets carpet-bombed by the US Air Force.
+The trio is introduced in Revenge of the Fallen but is hardly ever seen, and one of their few scenes in the movie depicts them under attack from Decepticons in the desert, two of them being critically injured by missiles, right before the entire area gets carpet-bombed by the US Air Force.
 Although many Decepticons were killed in the strike, it is more than likely that the three Arcee sisters were also killed in this bombing run, as they are not seen again.
 This is unfortunate, as the Arcee sisters were a rare example of a gestalt Transformer – one mind controlling multiple bodies, a concept that could have been interesting to develop had the films bothered to do anything with it.
 Not to mention the fact that they are the only examples of female Autobots in the entire five-film series.

 #1 – Ironhide

 The number one spot has to go to Ironhide, who suffers one of the most violent and senseless deaths of any Autobot in the history of the franchise.
-Midway through Dark of the Moon, after making mincemeat of the Dreads with the help of Sideswipe, Ironhide was tasked with defending Sentinel Prime who, unknown to the other Autobots, was actually intending to betray them all to Megatron.
+Midway through Dark of the Moon, after carving up the Dreads with the help of Sideswipe, Ironhide was tasked with defending Sentinel Prime who, unknown to the other Autobots, was actually intending to betray them all to Megatron.
 After bluntly announcing his intentions, the former Autobot leader rams the point home by shooting Ironhide in the back several times with his rust cannon, before callously discharging him from duty and firing a finishing blow to his spark.
 The rust cannon, as the name implies, delivers a lethal blast to a Transformer that rusts away their body at an alarmingly fast rate, so as Sentinel escapes leaving the N.E.S.T. base in ruins, Ironhide dies as his body crumbles away into dust.
 Ironhide’s death is perhaps the most tragic of all the Autobots in the franchise, as he was there from the beginning and so is one of the most well-defined of the Autobot characters, so audiences actually cared about him – and the fact that his death seemed so senseless was what really made it sad.
 At least Ratchet and Jazz died heroically, fighting to the end.
 Ironhide was shot in the back by a traitor that he had pledged to protect, and that is why despite his typically flimsy character, the death of Ironhide stands out as the most tragic of all the Autobots.
 However, given how brutally Ironhide is killed off in the original G1 film, one could argue that his death in Dark of the Moon is relatively tame.